fgimian/flaskage/docs/database_queries.rst

     users = User.query.filter(User.username.in_(['fgimian', 'lonelycat'])).all()

-Selecting particular columns only:
+Selecting particular columns only

 .. code-block:: sql

     SELECT username, email
     FROM user

+translates to:

 .. code-block:: python

-    User.query.with_entities(User.username, User.email).all()
+    users = User.query.with_entities(User.username, User.email).all()

 .. note::

-    Using the **with_entitities** function returns a list of tuples instead of a list of objects.
+    Using the **with_entitities** function returns a list of tuples instead of a list of objects as per the other queries.

 Logical operators for use with filtering: